khulnasoft/integrations-core/temporal/README.md

 ### Logs

-The Temporal integration can collect logs from the Temporal Cluster and forward them to Datadog.
+The Temporal integration can collect logs from the Temporal Cluster and forward them to Khulnasoft.

 ## Troubleshooting

 Need help?
-Contact [Datadog support][9].
+Contact [Khulnasoft support][9].

 ## Further Reading

 Additional helpful documentation, links, and articles:

-- [Monitor the health of your Temporal Server with Datadog][12]
+- [Monitor the health of your Temporal Server with Khulnasoft][12]

 [1]: https://temporal.io/